omahacodeschool/ruby-prompt__hashes/lib/hashes.md

 # How are Hashes and Arrays similar?
 How are they different?

 Hashes and arrays are both collections of data and share a number of methods like .length and .each.
 Hashes have another layer of information contained in them, the named key.
-This key is used to find certain values instead of using the numerical position in the dat set.
+This key is used to find certain values instead of using the numerical position in the data set.

 # How do you retrieve a particular value from a Hash?